aulloa/pyGUIimport/README.md

 ## PyGUIimport

 ### GUI
- - PyGUIimport operates by editing text or spreadhseet files formated in columns in rows, cropping to important data and allowing you to save a new edited data text file or load cropped data in to a python application.
+ - PyGUIimport operates by editing text or spreadsheet files formatted in columns and rows, cropping to important data and allowing you to save a new edited data text file or load cropped data into a python application.
  - Currently the app functions by naming your file ET.csv.
 The app will then save your output file at VT.csv.

 	- ![](https://raw.githubusercontent.com/aulloa/pyGUIimport/master/Before.JPG)